SAN FRANCISCO ART GALLERIES OPENINGS

 Cuban video artists: Adriana Arronte, Yaniezky Bernal, Jeanette Chávez, Susana Delahante, Diana Fonseca, Marianela Orozco, Naivy Pérez.

 Comment by AB: United States government propaganda would have us believe that Cuba is hopelessly helplessly lost without us.
 This exhibition of videos by contemporary Cuban women artists soundly refutes that.
-On the top floor is a drawing show by various Meridian artists.
+On the top floor is a group drawing show by Meridian Gallery artists.

 Hair nailed to the ground video.